[SYMPOSIUM] BOOK CLUB

 - Is the centre composed of rules that allow us to understand the interplay of its elements?
 Or is the centre composed of privileged elements within the structure?

-- How useful is Derrida’s binary of centre and play in thinking about artistic practice, works of art, political activism, social life or any other context?
+- How useful is the relationship that Derrida sets up between centre and play for us to think about artistic practice, works of art, political activism, social life or any other context?

 - Why are slippery signifiers problematic?
 What problems do they pose?
 Are these problems different in the different spheres of art, entertainment, politics, society, law, science and technology?